iamsims/API-Backend-with-Auth/README.md

 ##### Response

+- `RedirectResponse`: If the user is not authenticated, they are redirected to the authentication page of the specified provider.
-If successful, this endpoint returns a redirect to the provider's authentication page.
-If the provider is not recognized or an error occurs, an error response is returned.
+-  `JSONResponse`: If the specified provider is not supported or an error occurs during the authentication process, then this response is returned with the result field set to False and the message field containing an error message.

 <br/>